tyliang/Tengyuan.Liang/content/publication/nonparam-gan.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "We study in this paper the rate of convergence for learning distributions with the Generative Adversarial Networks (GAN) framework, which subsumes Wasserstein, Sobolev and MMD GANs as special cases.
-We study a wide range of parametric and nonparametric target distributions, under a collection of objective evaluation metrics.
-On the nonparametric end, we investigate the minimax optimal rates and fundamental difficulty of the density estimation under the adversarial framework.
-On the parametric end, we establish theory for neural network classes, that characterizes the interplay between the choice of generator and discriminator.
-We investigate how to improve the GAN framework with better theoretical guarantee through the lens of regularization.
-We discover and isolate a new notion of regularization, called the _generator/discriminator pair regularization_, that sheds light on the advantage of GAN compared to classic parametric and nonparametric approaches for density estimation." abstract_short = ""
+abstract = "This paper studies the rates of convergence for learning distributions implicitly with the adversarial framework and Generative Adversarial Networks (GAN), which subsume Wasserstein, Sobolev, MMD GAN, and Generalized/Simulated Method of Moments (GMM/SMM) as special cases.
+We study a wide range of parametric and nonparametric target distributions, under a host of objective evaluation metrics.
+We investigate how to obtain a good statistical guarantee for GANs through the lens of regularization.
+On the nonparametric end, we derive the optimal minimax rates for distribution estimation under the adversarial framework.
+On the parametric end, we establish a theory for general neural network classes (including deep leaky ReLU networks), that characterizes the interplay on the choice of generator and discriminator pair.
+We discover and isolate a new notion of regularization, called the generator-discriminator-pair regularization, that sheds light on the advantage of GANs compared to classical parametric and nonparametric approaches for explicit distribution estimation.
+We develop novel oracle inequalities as the main technical tools for analyzing GANs, which is of independent interest." abstract_short = ""

 # Featured image thumbnail (optional)